UOSAN/WTP/README.md

 ## How to run the task

-1. Launch the PsychoPy Builder.
-2. Open the file `WTP.psyexp`.
-3. Start the experiment by selecting the Tools -> Run menu item.
+1. When this task is run online, via pavlovia.org, make sure that a participant-specific conditions files, containing the names of images to be displayed in order, have been created in the `html/` folder.
+The conditions files are named `DEV999_1_conditions.csv` for participant 999 for run 1.
+This can be done by starting the Python version of the task and moving the created conditions files.
+Then, these changes have to be pushed to gitlab.pavlovia.org.
-4. Fill in the participant number, the session number, and the run number.
-Sessions 1 and 2 are in-scanner sessions, while sessions 3, 4, and 5 are behavioral sessions.
-A practice run can be started by setting run_number to 0.
-The task will start automatically after that.
+2. Create the experiment URL with a query string that specifies the participant number, the session number, and the run number.
+For example, for participant 888, in session 3, performing run number 1, the URL must include `participant=888&session=3&run_number=1`.
+After this URL is accessed, the images will be downloaded to the participant's computer, then the task will start automatically.

 ## Task description